 Overloading can cause loss of control.
+Loss of control can result in severe injury or death.

 This pictogram shows trailer Hitch Tongue weight limit.
 (Weight on the trailer tongue.)
 Overloading can cause loss of control.
+Loss of control can result in severe injury or death.